Teardrop Trailers 101: A Beginner’s Guide

 A Bed Worth Bragging About

-At the heart of every teardrop trailer is a bed — and not just any bed.
-While some brands opt for thin pads, we believe a good day starts with a great night’s sleep.
-Even our smallest trailer, the Kestrel, includes a 6-inch foam mattress, while our Classic features a plush Colorado Queen.
-No more sleeping cold, or waking up with a crick in your back.
+At the heart of every teardrop is the bed.
+While some brands cut corners with thin pads, we know a great adventure starts with a great night’s sleep.
+Even our smallest model, the Kestrel, includes a 6‑inch foam mattress, and the Classic features a plush Colorado Queen.
+No cold nights.
+No cricks in your back.
+Just the kind of rest that leaves you ready to greet the sunrise.

 A Kitchen Under the Stars